yuanjize/chubaofs/README.md

 * POSIX-compatible

-Containerfs has been built and deployed in production since 2013.
+CFS has been built and deployed in production since 2013.

 ## Concepts